In Long Island slayings, a wife nearby but apparently unknowing

 “They’re able to compartmentalize,” he said, “and see no contradiction in being a caring parent and partner in one aspect of their lives and in another torturing and killing people.”

-The family’s location was unclear following Heuermann’s arrest.
+The family’s location following Heuermann’s arrest was unclear.
 They were not seen this weekend as crime scene workers carried a succession of evidence boxes out of the house into trucks, or Monday when authorities searched a storage unit in nearby Amityville.

 Both the accused man and his wife have spent their lives in the commuter suburbs of New York.
 Ellerup grew up about 2 miles from Heuermann after she and her sister emigrated from Iceland with their parents.
 Her mother is deceased, neighbors said, and her father still lives in the family’s house.
 He did not answer the door Monday.